 The Mayor’s Office of Immigrant Affairs (MoIA) is leading the charge in New York City by coordinating community engagement and outreach initiatives across departments.
 First, with the launch of the Get Counted NYC campaign in advance of the census, the department will work with the Census Bureau to find local communities with low response rates and prioritize them as outreach areas.
 Studies like this one conducted by two academics from Princeton University 2011 show that when leaders encourage participation within their own community, people are more likely to participate even when the leader is a fictional character on a novela on Telemundo.
 MoIA will identify neighborhood leaders from these low-response and mostly low-income immigrant communities to encourage their constituents to participate in the census.
 Former census coordinator for the City of New York, Stacey Cumberbatch, stresses the importance of identifying these evangelizers, including small business owners and religious, and giving them the resources to canvass the area and encourage participation is crucial to mitigate the undercount.

 Miami has a different approach entirely to mitigate the harm posed to immigrant communities.
-In an editorial for a community newspaper, Councilmember Anna Hochkammer urged her constituents to leave the citizenship question blank regardless of their citizenship status to “send a message to Washington D.C.” and protest the “politicization of the census.”
+In an editorial for a community newspaper, Councilmember Anna Hochkammer urged her constituents to leave the citizenship question blank regardless of their citizenship status to “send a message to Washington, D.C.” and protest the “politicization of the census.”
 Another mayor, Mayor Garcetti of Los Angeles has signed a series of twenty-one executive directives among other things creating Census Liaison roles in each municipal department dedicated to ensuring an accurate count of the city.

 Cities are also uniquely capable of fighting back because of the diversity of civic actors they play host to.
 Universities like the University of Chicago have historically played a vital role in providing the data necessary to run effective public education campaigns that encourage people to complete the census.
 Furthermore, philanthropic organizations in Chicago, like Forefront, are working to increase 2020 census funding for outreach at the regional and local level.

 Civic groups are also crucial in this fight.
 Director of the CUNY Mapping Service, Steven Romalewski, is one of the people behind the Hard to Count map.
 Mapping “hard to count” communities by documenting record low response rates across the country, the project provides assistance to local elected officials, community organizers, and State governments seeking funding for census outreach.
 To date, the Hard to Count map has worked with the California and Washington state governments, local municipalities and community organizations and even public libraries to create and distribute education and census material.
-New York Immigration Coalition too are running an initiative called New York Counts 2020, led by Elizabeth OuYang encouraging New Yorkers to submit a public comment and sign a petition to oppose the citizenship question
+New York Immigration Coalition too are running an initiative called New York Counts 2020, led by Elizabeth OuYang encouraging New Yorkers to submit a public comment and sign a petition to oppose the citizenship question.

 There are numerous challenges between now and April 1st, census day, 2020.
 First, as Tom Wolff from the Brennan Center sees it, right now the problem is a moving target.
 Waiting for the Federal Court’s final decision, civic actors and advocates are in the dark about whether the question will remain on the census.
 Moreover, this uncertainty stops them from doing the work right now, on the ground, to get mobilized and ensure their constituents get counted.

-Another challenge is that in conducting outreach to and identifying local immigrant, more specifically undocumented, communities to mobilize, civic groups and local governments are vulnerable to Federal intervention.
-The recent revelation that the 1940 Census data was used by the Federal government to intern Japanese-Americans did not surprise many disenfranchised communities, but it certainly increased their distrust of the government, already at an all time high according to Pew Research Center, and their tools like the census.
+Another challenge is that in conducting outreach and identifying local immigrant, more specifically undocumented, communities to mobilize, civic groups and local governments are vulnerable to Federal intervention.
+The recent revelation that the 1940 Census data was used by the Federal government to intern Japanese-Americans did not surprise many disenfranchised communities, but it certainly increased their distrust of the government, already at an all time high according to the Pew Research Center, and their tools like the census.
 Moreover, any outreach or canvassing attempts to map immigrant communities may be stored insecurely.
 Representatives from the Mozilla Foundation spoke earlier this Spring at RightsCon, a conference on human rights and technology, about the need for civic advocacy groups that work with vulnerable populations and collect information on them to prioritize shrewd data initiatives.
 These data initiatives look like securing networks, creating better digital infrastructure, and running data security trainings at the local level to ensure that any email they send to a fellow advocacy body or phone number they collect from an immigrant community leader is not vulnerable to misuse.

 The citizenship question is more than just a decision made in bad faith for cities — it is an existential threat to their core functioning and the livelihoods of many of their constituents.
 Many of them are stepping up to fill the void the Federal government has left when it abdicated its constitutional mandate of a fair and accurate representation.
 Whether or not the question stays on the census, municipalities are building infrastructure and using a mix of initiatives to bolster an accurate census and protect vulnerable populations.
 A mix of education, outreach, and data initiatives will help cities ensure and bolster an accurate census in 2020 and protect vulnerable populations, but they need the public on their side too.
 If you’re reading this before or on August 7th, 2018, you may still have time to have your say and uphold what is as inherently American and constitutional as supporting your neighbor and apple pie.
 Consider submitting a public comment today to ban the citizenship question on the census.